kallisto-finance/kallisto-docs/docs/src/guide/scripts.md

 The
 [deposit script](https://github.com/kallisto-finance/curve-apy-vault/blob/main/scripts/deposit.py)
-loads in a user's account and uses an ABI to pass arguments to the vault contract and a deposit is made from the user's account into the vault.
+loads in a user's account and uses an ABI to pass arguments to the vault contract where a deposit is triggered from the user's account into the Chaser vault.

 ```python
 def main():